-Dentists will also examine your neck area, feeling the glands and lymph nodes for possible signs of inflammation which could be an indicator of other general health conditions.
+Dentists will examine your neck area, feeling the glands and lymph nodes for possible signs of inflammation which could be an indicator of other general health conditions.
 The glands in the neck area are prominent gateways to the rest of your general overall health.

-The dentist is also looking for many other things such as, cavities, damaged or missing teeth, restorations in the mouth such as root canals or crowns and the positioning of the teeth.
+The dentist is also looking for other things such as, cavities, damaged or missing teeth, restorations in the mouth such as root canals or crowns and the positioning of the teeth.

 Dentists have the opportunity explain what they are doing during the examination and provide you with a summary of their findings when they are finished.
 If the examination reveals a problem that requires treatment, there should be a two-way discussion on the options available.
 If your dentist identifies a problem that is complex or requires specialized treatment; the dentist may refer you to a dental specialist.
 Patients, as an active part of your oral health team, are encouraged to ask questions.